glesperance/node-rocket/README.md

     var myModuleFct = require(['./client/libs/nested/dirs/b'], function(b) { /* ... */ });

 Usual _CommonJS_ conventions apply to the modules.

+#### Using jade templates in the browser

+In view of reducing the friction between the programmer and its environment to a minimum, rocket allows the use of jade templates on the client side, that is, in the browser.

+To do so, simply put all you jade partials files in the `client/js/view` directory and let rocket compile, and bundle those for you to use in the browser.

+To use your template in the browser, simply require it and use it.

+e.g. To use the template located at `client/js/views/dialog.jade` you do :

+    require(['jade-runtime', `views/dialog.jade`] function(__, dialog) {

+      var html  = dialog({ title: 'Hello World !', message: 'This works!!' }) ;

+      console.log(html);

+    );

+#### Requiring javascript files from a CDN via require.config.json

+#### Production mode & Optimizations

 ### Serving static files via ./client/static